globant-ui/html5bootcamp/README.md

 3. Allow to add / edit / remove movies from the list.

-4. Configure Karma and write tests for the controllers of your application.
+4. Configure Karma and write tests for your application.

 Tips:
-* Learn how to use ng-repeat (to render a list of movies).
+* Learn how to use [components](https://docs.angularjs.org/guide/component) to structure your application
-* Use [templateCache](https://docs.angularjs.org/api/ng/service/$templateCache) to access your templates.
-* Write a controller to add/edit/remove the movies.
-Create another controller to show details.
-* Use ng-router to access the movie listing as a default route.
-Create a route for the details view.

 #####Key Points:#####